 - Rest your flank for 5 minutes before serving, covering lightly with foil.
 The meat temperature will continue to rise about 5°F during this time (called "carryover cooking").

-How to Make Authentic Argentine Asado?
+How to make authentic Argentine asado?

 In case you want to grill your steak as Argentinians do, follow these simple steps:

 - Start your fire.
 Make a stack of dry wood sitting on top of a heap of lump charcoal.
 Light the fire.
-Use a ball of paper underneath the wood to help with this process or add a few pinecones.
-Don't use the lighter fluid.
+Use a ball of paper underneath the wood to help with this process, or add a few pinecones.
+Don't use lighter fluid.
 When the flames and smoke of your initial fire have relented (about 40 minutes), you will have a pile of smoldering charcoal.

 - Keep the hottest coals aside to avoid fat dripping and flares of smoke, which spoil the meat's flavor.
 (Flank and skirt steak respond beautifully to asado cooking.)
-The temperature is right when you hear a gentle but constant sizzling.
+The temperature is correct when you hear a gentle but constant sizzling.

 - Put the meat on the grill.
 Cook low and slow until the desired doneness.
-It normally takes about 40 minutes to 2 hours to cook an asado, so don’t worry about overcooking the meat.
+It usually takes about 40 minutes to 2 hours to cook an asado, so don’t worry about overcooking the meat.

 For many Argentinians, the gathering ritual is as, if not more important, than the food itself.

-❓ Frequently Asked Questions
+โ Frequently Asked Questions

 To cut against or across the grain is to slice the lines/grooves that run in the meat in the opposite, perpendicular direction; this will make your steak more tender and juicy.